justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 We're going to to go about things in a funny way.
 Normally when I teach merge,
-we then realize it can be used for sorting, we write merge sort, and then we realize that merge sort needs extra memory, and say "oh it's very unfortunate.
+we then realize it can be used for sorting.
+We write merge sort and then we realize that merge sort needs extra memory, and say "oh it's very unfortunate.
 Couldn't we find merge sort that doesn't require extra memory?"
 This time around, I decided to follow a different path.